Quantedge Foundation

 • Contact Us

-Southeast Asia Framework for Ocean Action in Mitigation - Indonesian Pilot Study
+Southeast Asia Framework for Ocean Action in Mitigation (SEAFOAM)

 Picture

-In Phase 1 of SEAFOAM, Climateworks Centre explored a range of coastal and offshore mitigation options in Indonesia, and collated qualitative and quantitative data on these options to estimate their mitigation potential.
-The analysis identified three sectors with significant climate mitigation opportunities in Indonesia:
+Our early support for Phase 1 of SEAFOAM helped build a strong evidence base for Indonesia’s ocean-based mitigation potential.
+Climateworks Centre assessed a range of coastal and offshore mitigation options, and collated qualitative and quantitative data on these options to estimate their mitigation potential.
+The analysis identified three sectors with significant climate mitigation opportunities:

 1. Expanding protection and restoration of blue carbon ecosystems;